coderside/CoderSide/README.rst

 | When it receives a request for launching a search, it creates an instance of GathererNode, then broadcasts it to GitHubNode, LinkedInNode and TwitterNode.
 | After that, it waits for a message to stop the GathererNode.
+| In the event of failure of one search node (GiHubNode, TwitterNode, KloutNode, LinkedInNode), it's automatically restarted.
+It's the failure zone 2.

 GitHubNode
 ^^^^^^^^^^